jakemoves/cohort-server/blog/source/_posts/plays_you_play.md

 For digital immersive friends, read: “how do I tell the audience to do the Thing but make it ~~fashion~~ theatre?”
 The good news is that you are all experts at this already; our audiences are always in the same world as the actors, and boy do we love narrators!

 Where it gets tricky is if the Thing requires digital technology and your story is *not* The Story of an Audience Member Who Used Their Phone.
 You could try lo-fi trickery like [“antique” radios](http://raucous.org.uk/ice-road), or you can hide phones in pockets and set audio cues via Bluetooth or GPS.
 In *Overhear* we went the opposite direction: we personified the tech, the audio narrator acknowledging that he existed inside a recording inside a phone, so “please be careful don’t drop me.”
-I recently saw a horror Zoom play that was a “live unboxing gone wrong,” and a horror podplay of our own is a guided “creepypasta” ritual (coming soon!).
+I recently saw a horror Zoom play that was a “live unboxing gone wrong,” and a horror podplay of our own is a guided [“creepypasta” ritual](https://isolata.netlify.app/).

 If the tech is on your stage, you might as well cast it as a character.
 Speaking of which...